PaaNii93/alx-low_level_programming/README.md

-This is low level C programming
+This project is about malloc